Have any questions?

 In the winter: snow fun for the entire family

 The region around Faistenau is a true paradise for fans of winter sports.
 There are several well-groomed cross-country trails directly in Faistenau itself, offering optimal conditions for both beginners and advanced skiers alike.
 Our region is also predestined for ski touring and snowshoeing; the Osterhorngruppe in particular has an outstanding reputation among ski touring enthusiasts.
 Do you want to give ski touring a try?
 Then the touring teaching trail in Faistenau is just the thing for you.
-If you want to wind lazily down the slopes, or if you are travelling with children, we recommend the Gaissau Hintersee ski area.
+If you want to wind lazily down the slopes, or if you are travelling with children, we recommend the Gaissau-Hintersee ski area.
 Far away from mass tourism and surrounded by the breathtaking panorama of the Salzburg mountains, the family ski area shines with 30 kilometers of perfectly groomed slopes and 8 lifts.
 There is also a ski school.
 The Kesselmannlift and the Oberwaldlift – both small T-bar lifts within the city limits of Faistenau and also with ski schools – are ideal for small children.
 A lot of locals carved their very first turns in the snow here.
-And to this day, this little ski area on our doorstep has remained a wonderful insider’s tip for those who wish to avoid the big ski areas.

 If you’re interested in more than the famous “two boards”, you can also give sledding or snow tubing a shot.
 Or simply enjoy this winter wonderland during a quiet walk.
 You’ll soon see: you have lots of options for your winter holiday here – and they’re all just a stone’s throw from our hotel.